founable/blog/content/blog/2018-05-11-Card-Reading.md

 ---

 This is video was special because i had a card reading from her.
-My reading start at 8:50 - 13:00
+My reading is at 8:50 - 13:00

 ---
 By